fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 > It is recommended that you copy the **js** folder from within fusioncharts-suite-xt to your project's JavaScript folder.

 * The download package also contains `vue-fusioncharts.js` file under **fusioncharts-suite-xt > integrations > frontend-plugins > vue** folder.
-This folder will also contain Vue-FusionCharts specific Export Handlers.
+This folder will also contain Vue-FusionCharts native Export Handlers.
 The folder structure is shown below:

 ![Vue Js Folder]({% site.baseurl %}/gif/vue-folder-structure.gif)